serverless/blog/posts/2017-07-19-serverless-v1.18.0.md

 <img align="right" src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/framework-release-1.18.png" width="210px" >

-Toaday we're excited to announce the new Serverless Frameowrk v1.18 release!
+Toaday we're excited to announce Serverless Framework v1.18!

-The v1.18 mostly focuses on enhancements and bugfixes.
+The v1.18 release mostly focuses on enhancements and bug fixes.
 Let's take a look at some of the changes v1.18 introduces.

 ## Noteable changes v1.18 introduces

-You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file or watch the video below.
+You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file.

 ### Request parameter support for Lambda Proxy integration